Hospitals & Asylums

 Zoloft, are of similar toxicity.
 20 Unusually toxic drugs are drugs that are

 linked to more than 50 different side effects.
+To meet the unusually toxic

-To meet the unusually toxic test, these many adverse effects must also
+test, these many adverse effects must also occur so frequently that at least 10

-Zoloft, and Paxil.
-Have been known to cause more than two hundred different adverse
+percent of the patients discontinued the drug during testing.
+Prozac, Zoloft, and Paxil.
+Have been known to cause more than two

-the U.S. District Court for an injunction against millions of reports of its
+Lilly prevailed upon the U.S. District Court for an injunction against millions

-blockbuster drug Zyprexa causing widespread diabetes
+of reports of its blockbuster drug Zyprexa causing widespread diabetes in consumers,

-in consumers, with millions of fatalities particularly when mixed with
+with millions of fatalities particularly when mixed with alcohol.
+Marketing of the Zyprexa beginning in the

-the national incidence of diabetes.
+1990s coincides with a doubling of the national incidence of diabetes.

 9. 5 HTP is a highly recommended and sold over

 the counter treatment for depression.
+5HTP is a serotonin precursor and can

-serotonin and leave the available serotonin in synapses for a longer period of
+help the body to make more serotonin and leave the available serotonin in

-time, therefore directly affecting mood and warding off depressive
+synapses for a longer period of time, therefore directly affecting mood and

-insomnia, agitation, fatigue and lack of motivation.
+can also help with insomnia, agitation, fatigue and lack of motivation.
 It is often helpful in chronic pain

 situations because it increases sleep needed for healing, improves mood and